trdroid/Cassandra-Hub/Components/Gossip/README.md

 # Gossip

-Cassandra uses the *gossip* protocol in internode communication for determining
+Cassandra uses the *gossip* protocol for internode communication to determine the

 * state &
 * location